Note: The following article contains spoilers for Jordan Peele’s Us.

 The tension boils over with the Wilsons’ beach home being invaded by their doppelgängers, Red (Nyong’o), Abraham (Duke), Umbrae (Joseph), and Pluto (Alex).
 They’re referred to as the “Tethered.”
 We learn more about the Tethered as Us progresses, but the bulk of what they are—or perhaps what Red infers they are— is revealed later.
 In the final confrontation between Red and Adelaide, it’s said that the Tethered were a failed experiment left to rot in the previously mentioned abandoned underground tunnels.
 The Tethered are like broken marionettes, discarded by those that created them, dragged through the motions of their counterparts above them.
 Perhaps the rabbits in the cages throughout the underground bunkers that the Tethered feed on to survive were part of prototype experiments before they moved on to humans?

 The opening credits of Us begin with a close-up of rabbits inside cages and at a slow pace the shot zooms out to reveal multiple columns upon columns of rabbits in cages.
 The story unfolds in much of the same way.
 Things spiral outward until the film’s final image of the Tethered forming a human chain that extends far beyond our view.
 It’s a reflection of us.
-It’s a reflection of society.
 It’s a reflection of the barriers between socioeconomic class in America and how marginalized groups are pushed out of sight.
 The system is rigged to perpetuate the wealth of the wealthy and oppress the less fortunate.
 The greed of a few causes the suffering of many.

 At the center of this spiral is a deeply personal revenge story between Adelaide and Red.
 The finale of Us reveals what was foreshadowed from the start: the two were switched on that fateful night in 1986.
 The real Adelaide was left in place of Red.
 “You could have taken me with you,” Red (Adelaide) says in her final moments.
 It’s a haunting line.
 The system turns us against each other time after time; tragic end after tragic end.
 The swap between Adelaide and Red is a crucial part of the story.
 It blurs the line we originally defined between the two.
 We empathize with both Adelaide and Red with that reveal, and that’s the point.